xenial-io/Tasty/README.md

 ## Licensing

 Tasty is dual-licensed under the [License Zero Prosperity Public License](https://licensezero.com/licenses/prosperity) and the [License Zero Private License](https://licensezero.com/licenses/private).
-The Prosperity License limits commercial use to a 32 day trial period, after which a license fee must be paid to obtain a Private License.
+The Prosperity License limits commercial use to a thirty-day trial period, after which a license fee must be paid to obtain a Private License.

 ---